konkolyseismolab/seismolab/docs/source/about.rst

 About seismolab
 ===============

+**seismolab** is a fully-python based, open-source package, built on top of popular Python packages such as Numpy (Harris, C.R. et al., 2020, Nature, 585, 357–362), Scipy (Virtanen, P. et al., 2020, Nature Methods, 17(3), 261-272), PyMC (Abril-Pla, O. et al. (2023), PEERJ-CS, 9(15), 1516) and Astropy (Astropy Collaboration et al., 2022, ApJ, 935, 167).
+The framework contains the main analysis tools for the astronomical community working on the light curves of variable stars, primarily, but not exclusively, from space-based surveys. **seismolab** is a modular library that allows users to select the best method(s) for their particular science problem.
+It has six main modules which implement common operations often used by the variable star community, but available in limited or no form in other popular codes.

+The *Gaia* module facilitates the derivation of basic stellar parameters (such as distance and corrected-brightnesses) by combining different astronomical catalogs using different methods.
+The *fourier* module extends the standard Fourier analysis with easily available visualization tools and instant estimation of Fourier parameters.
+The *template* and *OC* modules provide a flexible and automatized version of commonly used methods for extracting the temporal variation of the amplitude, phase and zero-point of the dominant variation.
+The *inpainting* module helps to eliminate the artifacts seen in the Fourier- and time-frequency analysis caused by gaps and uneven sampling.
+The *tfa* module implements various techniques not available in other popular python packages to characterize light curves in the two-dimensional time-frequency plane.

 The `SeismoLab project <https://konkoly.hu/seismolab/>`_ is funded by the Élvonal (Forefront) Research Excellence Program of the Hungarian National Office for Research, Development and Innovation, from 01/09/2021 to 31/08/2026.

 This software is developed and maintained by Attila Bódi.